Monmouth County Criminal Defense Lawyer

 One common mistake many people make is attempting to represent themselves in court and build their own defense without legal counsel.
 Put simply, this is a mistake you can’t afford to make.

 The criminal justice system was not built with the layperson in mind.
-The prosecution will treat you as though you’re a defense attorney who’s been practicing law your entire career—and so will the judge, for that matter.
+The prosecution will treat you as though you’re an attorney who’s been practicing law your entire career—and so will the judge, for that matter.

 Instead, let us go to work on your behalf.
 As former prosecutors, we know how the other side is going to build their case against you, and we can expose the weak points in their arguments.
 When you need a legal advocate in Monmouth County, we’re here to help.